JS-NinjaNN/Brain-Games/README.md

 Installing a package with games

-The command is run with root rights!
+The following command will be run as root!

 ```
 make link